Leave this site

 As the registered keeper or owner of a seized vehicle you are legally responsible for it and you must attend the pound in person to prove ownership and pay the charges.

-This legal requirement will only be waived if you can provide evidence that:
+This legal requirement to attend the pound in person to prove ownership and pay the charges will only be waived if you can provide evidence that:

 If any of the above circumstances apply to you, the third party collecting the vehicle on your behalf must attend the pound with: